PatrickT19/PatrickThornton/README.md

 [Project](https://github.com/PatrickT19/patrickt.github.io/tree/0670814973ce45820ed15f8be838ec8701870ae3/Computational%20Mathematics%20Capstone)

 ### Feature Recognition for Autonomous Vehicle Testing
+- Employed TensorFlow’s software to train a deep learning model to recognize and annotate raw traffic video.
+- Collaborated with team members and Aptiv employees.
+- Presented work to Aptiv project managers and engineers.

 ### Propensity to Close from Pre-Approval Letter
+- Forecasted loan closings based on data available at approval letter to inform decisions on continuing partnerships.
+- Created using data drawn from AWS and Python.

 ## Education
 - M.S., Applied Data Science |